 This type of share is known as a receive folder.
 Let others share files with you, directly to your account without creating a new user account for them.
 Receive folders are extremely handy for businesses.
 Clients can directly upload files to the business’s file sharing account.

-With ExaVault receive folders work as shares by letting clients and customers upload directly to an account via a link to a web form or an upload widget.
-Embed the upload widget into your website for easy access when someone needs to upload and share a file with you.
+With ExaVault receive folders work as shares by letting clients and customers upload directly to an account via a link to a web form.
+You can also use our form builder to customize and embed the form directly into your website for easy access when someone needs to upload and share a file with you.

 For more on this type of share, check out ExaVault’s support library page – Receive Folders.